jonahmende/Spatial_Ecology_in_R_2025/exam_final/CNN_SDM.md

 # =============================================================================

 # Extract all cells with valid environmental data
-cells_with_data <- as.data.frame(
+cells_with_data <- as.data.frame(  # each row is one pixel
   env_stack_final[[1]],  # Use first layer as template xy = TRUE,              # Include coordinates
   na.rm = TRUE,           # Exclude NA cells
   cells = TRUE            # Include cell indices
 )

-# Apply edge buffer to avoid extracting patches that extend outside study area
+# Apply edge buffer
 # This prevents edge effects where patches would include NA values
+# each row has row and column index of the raster cells with data
 rc <- rowColFromCell(env_stack_final, cells_with_data$cell)

+# indices that are far enough away from the box edge
 valid_indices <- which(
   rc[, 1] > EDGE_BUFFER &
   rc[, 1] < (nrow(env_stack_final) - EDGE_BUFFER) &